- Home

 Monitoring outcomes

-If the monitoring process highlights any major concerns, NZQA may request that the institution takes appropriate steps to address the concerns.
+If the monitoring process highlights any major concerns, we may ask the organisation to take steps to address the concerns.

-If NZQA continues to have serious or ongoing concerns about the quality and/or stability of a programme or its delivery, it may initiate the procedure to withdraw an institution’s accreditation to deliver the programme.
+If we continue to have serious or ongoing concerns about the quality or stability of a programme or its delivery, we may consider withdrawing accreditation to deliver the programme.

-If the programme and its delivery are stable, the institution will be able to request self-monitoring.
+If the programme and its delivery are stable, the organisation can request self-monitoring.

 Initial monitoring

-When a programme is approved and an institution has accreditation to deliver it, NZQA appoints a monitor.
+When a programme is approved and an organisation has accreditation to deliver it, we appoint a monitor.

 Monitor's responsibilities